tokio-rs/website-next/content/tokio/tutorial/io.md

 async fn main() -> io::Result<()> {
     let mut file = File::create("foo.txt").await?;

-    // Writes some prefix of the byte string, not necessarily all of it. file.write(b"some bytes").await?;
+    // Writes some prefix of the byte string, but not necessarily all of it. let n = file.write(b"some bytes").await?;

+    println!("Wrote the first {} bytes of 'some bytes'.", n);
     Ok(())
 }
 ```